 How to Feed Dahlias

-To maximize blooms, begin feeding dahlias with Miracle-Gro® Water Soluble Bloom Booster® Flower Food 30 days after planting (be sure to follow label directions).
+To maximize blooms, you'll want to complement the great soil we mentioned above with just the right plant food.
+Begin feeding dahlias with Miracle-Gro® Water Soluble Bloom Booster® Flower Food 30 days after planting (be sure to follow label directions).
 Designed specifically for flowers, it goes easy on the nitrogen (which encourages lots of leaves) and contains more of the phosphorus needed for beautiful flowers.
 Feed dahlias every 7 to 14 days until the plant naturally stops blooming at the end of the season.
 Bonus: When you plant in Miracle-Gro® soil and feed with Miracle-Gro® plant food, you’ll see up to 3 times the blooms vs. unfed plants over the growing season—when used as directed, of course!

 How to Prevent Problems with Dahlias

 Snails and slugs are the biggest pest problems for dahlias, and they can be controlled by sprinkling diatomaceous earth or a snail and slug control product like Miracle-Gro® Nature’s Care® Slug & Snail Control at the planting site (be sure to follow label directions).
 Sometimes spider mites can be an issue as well, and neem oil will take care of those.
 In addition, during hot, humid summers, powdery mildew can coat the plant leaves.
 There’s not a lot you can do about this beyond making sure to keep leaves as dry as possible when you water the plants and making sure to space them properly when you plant, to allow for ample air flow.